-In both cases provision must be made to identify the presence of asbestos components in the roof structures.
+In these works provision must be made to identify the presence of asbestos components in the roof structures.
 Asbestos disposal methodologies would then be used.
 These methodologies are well established and bear no repeat here.
 Standard mitigation measures for disposal of asbestoscontaining materials are provided in Annex 10 of this EMF.

-(b) Bridges and Fords on Fenton to Green Hill Road.
+(c) Bridges and Fords on Fenton to Green Hill Road.

-Analysis of these four bridges (spans less than 30 feet) and three fords will soon be conducted by a consultant.
-The worst case scenarios will be full demolition and rebuild.
+Analysis of these four bridges (spans less than 30 feet) and three fords have been conducted by a consultant.
+The final designs are being executed by a consultant.
+It is expected that the works will include the full demolition and rebuild of the bridges.
 Associated reconstruction activities for the bridges will include:

 - Upgrading of access roads to the bridges, placing and compacting base course material on existing road. - Demolition of reinforced concrete bridges using a combination of jackhammer and tracked excavator equipment.
 This equipment would have to track up the existing road, as opposed to being transported with a trailer.
-Demolished material will be hauled away to a designated disposal site. - New bridges road width will be approximately 22 feet wide with cantilevered pedestrian sidewalks.
+Demolished material will be hauled away to a designated disposal site. - New bridges road width will be approximately 22 feet wide.

 - Concrete production will likely be done on site due to access challenges.
 This will involve the haulage of sand, aggregate and cement to the various locations. - Bridge reconstruction will involve excavation at least 4 feet below river bed to cast reinforced concrete abutments. - Bridge deck construction will involve the installation of formwork, reinforcement and the casting of concrete. - Activities will also include the construction of 100 meters of concrete road before and after each bridge location (a total of 800m).
-This will involve some minor road widening, excavation of four feet of embankment, construction of box drains (18 inches wide by 12 inches high), placement and compaction of gravel base course and casting of 6 inch reinforced concrete pavement. - Construction activities for the fords will include the demolition of the existing minor concrete swale structures. - Excavation for four feet diameter minimum concrete culverts, with upstream and downstream concrete headwalls and downstream gabion slope protection to prevent water scour.
+This will involve some road widening, embankment excavation, construction of box drains (18 inches wide by 12 inches high), placement and compaction of gravel base course and casting of 6 inch reinforced concrete pavement. - Construction activities for the fords will include the demolition of the existing minor concrete swale structures. - Excavation for three feet diameter minimum concrete culverts, with upstream and downstream concrete headwalls and downstream gabion slope protection to prevent water scour.